tsamaya/url-shortener-react-express-mongodb/README.md

 ## Build and run the application

-the `makefile` is not a real makefile, with targets and rules dependencies; but a handy script to get started
+the `makefile` is not a real makefile, with targets and rules dependencies; but a handy script to get started:

 - prepare environment:
   ```